 • Insufficient/Incomplete data: It is important to clearly define and appropriately frame the studies question.
 The article contains observations but is not a full study.
 It discusses findings in relation to some of the work in the field but ignores other important work.

 • Methods/Analysis data is seen to be defective: Details are insufficient to repeat the results.
 The design of the study, the instruments used, and the procedures followed should clear.
 But in some cases, it could be better to put too much information into the methods section rather than to put too little.
 The analysis is not statistically valid or does not follow the norms of the field.

 • Over interpretation of results: Some reviewers have indicated that a clear and honest approach to the interpretation of the results is likely to increase the chances of a manuscript to be accepted.
 Identify possible partial and stunning variables, both during the preliminary phase of the study and the elucidation of the results.
 Describe the experimental results briefly.

 • Incomprehensible/Unsatisfactory data: Make tables and graphs easy to understand.
 Some editors start looking quickly at the tables, graphs, and figures to determine if the manuscript is worth considering.
 The language, structure, or figures are very poor that the merit can't be analyzed.
 Have a native English speaker to read and assess the quality of the paper.

-• Author unwilling to revise the manuscript to address reviewers suggestions: Taking the reviewers suggestions into account, revising your manuscript will always result in a better manuscript for publishing.
-If the editor suggests evaluating a revision, it means the manuscript may be publishable if the reviewers concerns could be addressed satisfactorily.
+• Author unwilling to revise the manuscript to address the reviewer's suggestions: Taking the reviewer's suggestions into account, revising your manuscript will always result in a better manuscript for publishing.
+If the editor suggests evaluating a revision, it means the manuscript may be publishable if the reviewer's concerns could be addressed satisfactorily.